kelvinlee0225/blogmaster/README.md

 ```

 ## Authentication and Authorization
-For authentication and Authorization, Passport-Local and Passport-Jwt is applied to the API.
+For authentication and authorization, Passport-Local and Passport-Jwt is applied to the API.
 For this we need a secret key before starting the application, please remember to provide a `Secret Key` for `JWT_SECRETY_KEY` in the `.env` file.

 ## Seeder
 If you want to have an user and a blog post created before running the app, you can run the following command to run the seeders: